GXTX/YACardEmu/readme.md

 YACardEmu
 ============

-YACardEmu (*YetAnother*CardEmu) is a program to emulate the Sanwa CRP-1231LR-10NAB card reader that's found on Wangan Midnight Tune 1, 2, 3, 3DX, and 3DX+ arcade machines by Namco.
-A longer goal of this project is to be compatible with similar models that line of readers (such as 1231BR).
+YACardEmu (*YetAnother*CardEmu) is a software emulator to emulate a range of magnetic card readers found in various arcade machines.
+Currently supported models are Sanwa CRP-1231BR-10, the CRP-1231LR-10NAB, and CR-S31R-10HS3 models which are commonly found in games such as Wangan Midnight Tune 3, Virtual-On Force, THE iDOLM@STER, F-Zero, Mario Kart, and Initial D series arcade cabinets.

 **Checkout some gameplay videos [here!](https://www.youtube.com/channel/UCle6xQNwROzwYfYMyrnIcBQ)**